-Consequently, in choosing the compensation committee chairperson, a board of directors should seek to select a director with leadership skills, including the ability to forge productive working relationships amongst compensation committee members and with other directors and senior management.
+Consequently, in choosing the compensation committee chairperson, a board of directors should seek to select a director with leadership skills, including the ability to forge productive working relationships among compensation committee members and with other directors and senior management.
 No matter who is appointed compensation committee chairperson, as part of the annual review of the compensation committee, the compensation committee and the board of directors should review the combination of talent, knowledge and experience of the compensation committee members to assure that the compensation committee has the right mix of people.

 The time commitment resulting from the current regulatory and shareholder activist environment may require additional compensation for directors, and this pressure is especially acute with respect to service on a compensation committee.
 Although some companies would prefer not to discriminate in compensation among directors, reasonable additional fees for compensation committee members are legal and may be appropriate.
 Additional compensation for committee chairs is another way to give fair compensation for those members most burdened with responsibilities.
-Although, as noted in Chapter XI of this Guide, we generally recommend that the responsibility for director compensation be delegated to the corporate governance and nominating committee, in many public companies the compensation committee reviews the compensation for directors, including the compensation of directors serving on the compensation committee.
+Although, as noted in Chapter XI of this Guide, we generally recommend that the responsibility for director compensation be delegated to the corporate governance and nominating committee, in many public companies the compensation committee reviews the compensation for directors, including the compensation of directors serving on the In either case, the relevant committee's compensation committee. decision with respect to non-employee director compensation should be subject to full board review and approval.